ShinyTrinkets/twofold.js/docs/CONTRIBUTING.md

   the bug you found or any other ideas you have.
 This will help us to get you started on the right foot.

-- If it makes sense, add the platform and software information (e.g. operating system, Node.js version etc.), screenshots (so we can see what you are seeing).
+- It makes sense to add the platform and software information (e.g. operating system, Node.js version etc.), text examples, what were you trying to do, so we can reproduce it.

 - It is recommended to wait for feedback before continuing to next steps.
   However, if the issue is clear (e.g. a typo) and the fix is simple, you can